ryankooy/TicTacTrivia/README.md

 Using a combination of bootstrap, materialize, animate, and custom css we were able to create a polished UI that is mobile responsive.

-In addition to the existing knowledge base of the team, they pushed themselves to incorporate new technologies into the design.
-They considered several solutions for their product and through trial and error they settled on Materalize and Animate.
-In addition, they built on their knowledge of mobile responsiveness technologies and delve into viewport measurements to meet that requirement.
+In addition to the existing knowledge base of the team, we pushed ourselves to incorporate new technologies into the design.
+We investigated several solutions for our product (including React, Google authentication API, translation APIs, and Spotify API) and through trial and error, settled on Materalize and Animate.
+In addition, we dug deeper into the mobile responsiveness requirement, and decided to use viewport measurements.

 All code has been reviewed to ensure that it adheres to good quality coding standards including layout, indentation, syntax and grammar.